-ncfe Progression in Subject name Highlands College Unit No. / Title Assessment No. This work assesses: Issue Date: Due Date: In this assignment, you will [continue writing vocational/technical scenario]: During this assessment you are also required to demonstrate speaking and listening skills/ written communication skills/ mathematical skills [delete as appropriate] Learning Outcome 1: - Task 1: Task details Image here [visual reinforcem aid readability of assignment] [visual reinforcement to aid readability of You must/ should/ could produce the following evidence: ✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate]
+ncfe Progression in Subject name Highlands College Unit No. / Title Assessment No. This work assesses: Issue Date: Due Date: In this assignment, you will [continue writing vocational/technical scenario]: During this assessment you are also required to demonstrate speaking and listening skills/ written commu as appropriatej Task 1: Task details Image here [visual reinforcement to aid readability of assignment] You must/ should/ could produce the following evidence: ✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate]

 Learning Outcome 2: earning Outcome 2: The learner will

 Task 2: Delete if necessary

 Task details Delete if ne Image here

-ld produce the following evidence:
+ld produce the following g evidence:

-✓ A written report ✓ A presentation ✓ A practical assest ✓ These are just estimates ✓ A presentation
+✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate]

 Learning Outcome 3: The learner will

-Task 3: Delete if neces sary
+Task 3: Delete if neces

 Task details Delete if ne Image here

 You must/ should/ could produce the following evidence:

 ✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate] Grading Descriptors

-Pass Merit Distinction
+Pass Distinction

+Merit